I Expect You To Die 3: Cog in the Machine

 I Expect You To Die 3: Cog in the Machine is a virtual reality action video game developed and published by Schell Games and released for Meta Quest 2 and Meta Quest Pro on August 17, and Windows on September 28, 2023.
-It is the third game in the I Expect You to Die series, and follows the main character Agent Phoenix who miraculously survived the events of the previous game and must once again stop the evil corporation Zoraxis, who has teamed up with Dr. Roxana Prism to unleash new world-altering technology.
+It is the third game in the I Expect You to Die series and follows Agent Phoenix, who survived the events of the previous game and must once again confront Zoraxis, which has teamed up with Dr. Roxana Prism.

 The theme song Cog in the Machine was sung by Haley Reinhart, written by Franklyn Lubsey and Bay Area Sound, with lyrics by Jared Mason.

 Gameplay

 Like its predecessors, I Expect You To Die 3: Cog in the Machine is a virtual reality game in which the player must solve puzzle scenarios using objects in the surrounding environment.